-I’ve already written about how much I love Jo Boaler’s Mathematical Mindsets.
+I love Jo Boaler’s Mathematical Mindsets.
 As well as introducing me to a refreshing approach to learning and understanding maths, the book introduced me to Maryam Mirzakhani.

 On 15th July, we heard the sad news that Mirzakhani had died of cancer.
 She was only 40.
 The first time we learnt of her incredible talent was in August 2014, when she became the first woman to win the Fields Medal – often nicknamed the ‘maths Nobel Prize’.
 In the book, Boaler describes the discussion around this prestigious maths award, and Mirzakhani’s creative approach to maths: